israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 - `forEach` iterates over an array and hands the current element and its index to a function:

+- `map` creates a new array by applying a function to each element of an existing array:

 #### Function object